The CAT 2017 DI and LR sets were tougher than the sets on CAT 2016.

 VERDICT: Standard, Plugin + Deductive, Open; RATING: 7

-While it is Venn diagrams it is not a standard set since there are no totals or any other values given apart from percentages!
+While it is a simple pie-chart it is not a standard set since there are no totals or any other values given apart from percentages!

 There are barely any conditions given and hence it is a numerical deduction set where your comfort with numbers and fractions will get tested.